fivetran/dbt_mixpanel/README.md

 ```

 #### Session Event Criteria
-Similar to the timeline models, `mixpanel_sessions` pulls from `mixpanel_event`.
-You may want to disclude events or place filters on them in order to qualify for sessionization.
+In addition to any global event filters, you may want to disclude events or place filters on them in order to qualify for sessionization.

 To apply any filters to the events in the sessions model, add the following variable to your `dbt_project.yml` file.
 It will be applied as a `WHERE` clause when selecting from `mixpanel_event`.